 Monthly Tech-Tip | No tracking!
 No ads! |

-The biggest hurdle to adopting 3D printing is choosing and learning to use 3D CAD package.
-The processing power, multi-function mouse, connectivity and screen of a desktop computer are almost essential for this.
-And a desktop computer is generally needed to handle the 3D slicer software anyway.
+The biggest hurdle to adopting 3D printing is choosing and learning to use a 3D CAD package.
+The processing power, multi-function mouse, connectivity and screen of a desktop computer are all needed for this (a desktop computer is generally needed to handle the 3D slicer software anyway).
 And 3D design software has decades of maturity on the desktop.
 Until now, Fusion 360 has been our choice, it seems ideal for individual designers and leaves me astonished every time I use it.
 OnShape seems to be the second option for independent technicians and hobbyists (because it offers a free edition) - the fact that it works in a browser brings a lot of potential to share a drawing for others to view and edit (they claim that multiple people can collaborate on the same drawing at the same time).
-If you are not easily intimidated, SolidWorks even has a free version for hobbyists now.
+If you are not easily intimidated, SolidWorks even has a free version for hobbyists now (and it operates in a browser like OnShape).
 Rhino for desktop deserves mention, it is popular in ceramic circles.
+It is often best to use the package your friends or teachers are using.
+It is vital to have a teacher (hire a consultant on Upwork if needed to guide you through a few design projects).

 This is Fusion 360.
 The profile was drawn and various measurements parameterized (shown in the listbox on the lower right).
 That means the measurements were given names (e.g. body_diameter, thickness).
 This makes it possible to change aspects of the geometry of this shape by just editing the parameters.
 If you are experienced in 3D CAD you will be able to see this drawing is actually beginner-level, I have not fully defined and constrained it.
 For example, I cannot change the height or width and have it maintain the shape when it redraws (to do the z-axis value of the vertical center-points of the curves need to be defined as a percentage of the neck height, and the neck vs body height proportion also needs to be set).
 I should also have placed the center of the lip at the origin.
 Further, it does not need to be hollow, it should be a solid body enclosed by the desired profile.